-Excimer laser treatments are performed in the dermatologist's office.
+Excimer laser treatments (brand name XTRAC laser therapy) are performed in the dermatologist's office.
 Each session takes only a few minutes.
 During the treatment, the doctor aims the laser directly at patches of psoriasis.
 You might feel some warmth at the site or a snapping sensation against the skin.

 Excimer lasers aim a high intensity ultraviolet B (UVB) light dose of a very specific wavelength -- 308 nanometers -- directly at the psoriasis plaques.
 Because the laser light never touches the surrounding skin, it reduces the risk of UV radiation exposure.
 Excimer lasers are used to treat mild-to-moderate psoriasis.

 With excimer laser therapy, patients usually have 2 sessions a week for 4 to 10 sessions to get results.